 The purpose of the birth plan, as originally intended when introduced by Penny Simkin and Carla Reike in the 1980’s, was as a communication tool.
 In response to the medicalisation of birth, women needed to be able to navigate not just biologically normal birth, but also the medical options – which were fast becoming the standard.

-A birth plan was supposed to be developed over time, in conjunction with care providers, a kind of ‘advance care directive’, which acknowledged that informed consent required advanced knowledge and time.
-Informed Consent was introduced in response to recognition that patient-centred care was important.
+In conjunction with care providers, as a kind of ‘advance care directive’, a birth plan was supposed to be developed over time, which acknowledged that informed consent required advanced knowledge and time.
+Informed Consent was introduced in response to the recognition that patient-centred care was important.
+However, this focus on consent rather than decisions has proven problematic.

 How dare women voice themselves!